 There is not the usual mechanical linkage from the mirror to shutter, and back to the mirror as there is in other designs, which is often the source of a lot of failures.
 The electronics control the sequence, something that electronics is very good at!

 The crank arm here simply lifts a lobe on the opening shutter mechanism, which in turn pushes the closing shutter both into the charged position.
 A lever driven by a cam on the winder mechanism presses on point 2, and point 1 actually presses onto the shutter lobe.

-This lever couples to a braking mechanism, and also trips a switch which causes the activation of the solenoids.
+This lever coupled to a braking mechanism and also trips a switch which causes the activation of the solenoids.
 Another solenoid holds the braking mechanism and switch engaged during the mirror lifting period.
-As soon as the mirror is in it’s upper position, the shutter is electronically fired.
+As soon as the mirror is in its upper position, the shutter is electronically fired.

 Putting it all back together